pushpanktugnawat/WeatherAPI/HELP.md

 As per exposed API from OpenWeatherMap it contains the data for 200,000 cities which gave the result as expected.

+OpenWeatherMap supports different units & as per usecase we are using units as "metric" as we required the data in degree celsius.

 Our endpoints interact with it and pass through the data which we received it from OpenWeatherMap.Many times we receive "city not found" if any irregular location values is being passed.

 ### Prerequisites